JoyceGu/CuriousBuild/blog/markdown/how-to-set-up-notion-and-blog-sync.md

 ---
 title: How to Set Up Notion and Blog Sync
-date: 2025-08-18
+date: 2025-09-25
 tags: Productivity
-summary: Overview This integration system allows you to write blog posts directly in Notion and automatically sync them to your website!
-Fully compatible with ...
+summary: Overview This integration system allows you to write blog posts directly in Notion and automatically sync them to your website and won't change any ex...
 filename: how-to-set-up-notion-and-blog-sync
 ---

 # Overview

-This integration system allows you to write blog posts directly in Notion and automatically sync them to your website!

-**Fully compatible with existing system** ✓ - Won't change any existing blog templates or styles
+This integration system allows you to write blog posts directly in Notion and automatically sync them to your website and won't change any existing blog templates or styles!

 ## Workflow